-At ICW Plaza, we lease space to Insurance Company of the West, a California corporation ("ICW") which is an insurance company majority owned and controlled by Ernest Rady, our Executive Chairman of the Board.
-Rental revenue recognized on the leases of \$0.6 million and \$0.5 million for the three months ended March 31, 2015 and 2014, respectively, is included in rental income.
-Additionally, on July 1, 2014, we entered into a workers' compensation insurance policy with ICW.
-The policy premium is approximately \$0.4 million for the period July 1, 2014 through July 1, 2015.
+At ICW Plaza, we lease space to Insurance Company of the West, a California corporation ("ICW"), which is an insurance company majority owned and controlled by Ernest Rady, our Executive Chairman of the Board.
+Rental revenue recognized on the leases of \$0.6 million for both the three months ended March 31, 2016 and 2015 is included in rental income.
+Additionally, we maintain a workers' compensation insurance policy with ICW, which was renewed on July 1, 2015 and the premium is approximately \$0.2 million for the period July 1, 2015 through July 1, 2016.